Trip Duration 12 Days

 The Enigmatic Lake Mansarovar:

 Lake Mansarovar, which is at the base of Mount Kailash, is equally filled with mythology.
-Hindus believe that the lake was created by Lord Brahma for meditation, and a dip in its sacred waters can cleanse the soul.
+Hindus believe that the lake was created by Lord Brahma for meditation.
+A dip in its sacred waters can cleanse the soul.
 In Buddhist and Jain traditions, Lake Mansarovar is considered the physical manifestation of purity and enlightenment.
 The legends associated with the lake add a delicate dimension to the Kailash Mansarovar pilgrimage, as pilgrims begin on a spiritual journey not only to the abode of gods but also to the shores of a lake believed to hold the elixir of life.
 The myth and reality create an aura of mystique, drawing pilgrims from around the world to experience the divine energy that resonates throughout Kailash Mansarovar.

 Surrounding Mount Kailash is the tranquil Lake Mansarovar, one of the highest freshwater lakes in the world.
 With an elevation of around 4,590 meters (15,060 feet), the lake spans an area of about 320 square kilometers.
 Its crystal-clear waters reflect the snow-capped peaks of the surrounding mountains, creating a mesmerizing and spiritually charged environment.
 It will make the pilgrims feel like they landed on some dreamy world surrounded by such natural beauty.
 The geographical isolation and challenging terrain add to the mystique of Kailash Mansarovar, making the pilgrimage not only a test of one’s physical endurance but also a journey through some of the most breathtaking and remote landscapes on the planet.